Like any close-knit community, Point Grey is home to a few friendly cliques…

 After a brief chat we went our separate ways.
 Lana was doing just fine and I was so relieved to be able to check my concerns about her health off of a list I’d never mentioned to anyone.

-John, on the other hand, is still nowhere to be seen.
+John, on the other hand, was still nowhere to be seen.

 Like Lana, John and his dog Lacey had always been that adorable neighbourhood duo that never failed to put smiles on people’s faces.
 John was retired and divorced, and although he and his ex-wife remained friends, John would always joke that Lacey was his soulmate.
 “We do everything together,” he’d say, “we even sleep together.”